BitPatty/gct-generator/docs/guide.md

 ### Using the codes

 Select the "Gecko-Codes" tab in the game properties and check all the codes you want to be active.
 Most (but not all codes) will work with Dolphin.
-However, Dolphin has a code limit which is reached rather quickly.
-So if your game crashes right after it starts, you probably have too many codes active simultaneously.